kshired/SGCC-discord-bot/README.md

 # SGCC-discord-bot

-SGCC Discord bot for checking entrance at the '모각코' channel
+SGCC Discord bot for checking entrance and exit at the '모각코' channel